guangchen30/Popular_news_title/README.md

 # Popular News Headlines

-The aim of this project is to build a live dashboard showing the most frequently used phrases in news headlines to see if any useful insights into recents trends can be gained.
+The aim of this project is to build a live dashboard showing the most frequently used phrases in news headlines to see if we can gain any useful insights into recents trends from observing such data.
 This is done by building a data pipeline in python that pulls live news data from [Mediastack API](https://mediastack.com) and building a Metabase dashboard to visualise the data.

 # Architecture
 ![Arch](architecture.jpg)